La Plata Rugby Club

-La Plata Rugby Club is an Argentine rugby union club from the city of Manuel B. Gonnet of La Plata Partido.
-The club currently plays in Primera A, the first division of the URBA league system.
+La Plata Rugby Club is an Argentine amateur sports club headquartered in Manuel B. Gonnet, a city in La Plata Partido.
+The club is mostly known for its rugby union team, which currently plays in Primera A, the first division of the URBA league system.

 The club has also a women's rugby team competing in "Torneo Femenino", organized by the same body.
+As of 2022, the club had 2,500 members.
+Apart from rugby, the club's facility in Gonnet has tennis courts.